Chilcott St, Lambton

 - 22 Nov 1878 – mentions a West Street and a Crozier St that do not exist today.

 - 27 Aug 1880 – mentions “Swamp-street”

-The naming of the road to the south side of Lambton Park as Croudace St was probably done by some bureaucrat based in Sydney, unaware of the Lambton locality, and unaware that there was already another street known by the locals as Croudace St.
+The naming of the road to the south side of Lambton Park as Croudace St was possibly done by some bureaucrat based in Sydney, unaware of the Lambton locality, and unaware that there was already another street known by the locals as Croudace St.

 |Article Date Event Date||Notes|